Senior Horse Feed-Learn About the Many Uses of Senior Feed.

 - A horse absolutely needs to transition to a senior feed when they can no longer maintain weight on a normal hay and grain diet.
-This applies to horses that did well for most of their lives on stable diets, but suddenly start losing body condition.
-Typically, this is tied to loss of the ability to graze or eat hay, or to general loss of digestive efficiency due to past conditions such as neglect or heavy worm populations.
+This applies to horses that did well for most of their lives on stable diets but suddenly start losing body condition.
+Typically, this is tied to a loss of the ability to graze or eat hay, or to a general loss of digestive efficiency due to past conditions such as neglect or heavy worm populations.
 A senior diet replaces the fiber and additional calories needed to maintain proper body condition that grain diets cannot provide.
 This can happen at any age, usually as early as the mid-teens, but can be sooner or later.

 - Senior feeds should contain digestive enhancements such as prebiotics, probiotics, yeast cultures and organic minerals to help the compromised digestive system work better to help maintain weight and improve immunity.
 Triple Crown Senior has had these enhancements for over 18 years.
 Some companies are just now adding them like it is new technology.

 - Senior diets are not always the best choice for senior horses.
-If you have a horse, no matter what the age, that still maintains weight well on pasture, hay and a small amount of feed (3 lb. or less), then a vitamin and mineral fortified feed like Triple Crown Lite or Triple Crown 30% Supplement would be the best choice.
+If you have a horse, no matter what the age, that still maintains weight well on pasture, hay and a small amount of feed (3 lb. or less), than a vitamin and mineral fortified feed like Triple Crown Lite or Triple Crown 30% Supplement would be the best choice.

 - Horses can start on most senior diets at any time in their lives, even if there is no indication that they need to be on one.
 The lower soluble carbohydrate level (starch + sugar) often help make some horses more manageable and can help with horses with metabolic issues.